El-Virus/NANDComp/README.md

 The assembler, is a little program that assembles code as described in the official NAND Game website into binary or decimal (if the -d flag is present) code.

 ### The language
 - Constants are defined by specifying a '&' character before name = value.
-Eg. `&constVal = 0`.
+E.g. `&constVal = 0`.
 - Macros are defined by adding a '%' character before the name, and a '$' sign before the arguments.
 Macros end with "%%".
 	- Macros allow for variadic arguments with "$$", which can be accessed with "$i$" where i is the index of the vargument, it also allows for the combination of all vargs using a certain operation (In order to be evaluated by the preprocessor (see below))

 E.g.
 ```
 %MACRO_NAME $arg